Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 Installing XSD:

-cd ~
+cd $HOME
 wget http://codesynthesis.com/download/xsd/2.3/linux-gnu/i686/xsd-2.3.1-i686-linux-gnu.tar.bz2
 tar -xjf xsd-2.3.1-i686-linux-gnu.tar.bz2
-ln -s ~/xsd-2.3.1-i686-linux-gnu/bin/xsd ~/bin/xsd
+ln -s $HOME/xsd-2.3.1-i686-linux-gnu/bin/xsd $HOME/bin/xsd

 ===========SET ENVIRONMENTAL VARIABLES AND PATHS:===================

-Edit the .bashrc file in the home directory and append the following:
+Edit the .bash_profile file in the home directory and append the following:

+CHASTE_LIBS=<THE FOLDER YOU CALLED $HOME ABOVE>
+PATH=$CHASTE_LIBS/bin:$PATH
-export LD_LIBRARY_PATH=$HOME/petsc-2.2.1/lib/libg_c++/linux-gnu/
+export LD_LIBRARY_PATH=$CHASTE_LIBS/petsc-2.2.1/lib/libg_c++/linux-gnu/

-NB. change petsc-2.2.1 to the vesions you installed in earlier steps NB.
+NB. change petsc-2.3.3 to the vesions you installed in earlier steps NB.
 You will need to logout and in again for the above to take effect.

-Also, alter ~/.bash_profile to set the PATH as PATH=$HOME/bin:$PATH

 /// \todo Check that the below instructions are valid once release is finalised.